FTC demands data on small buys by Google, Amazon, Apple, Facebook, Microsoft

-WASHINGTON (Reuters) - The Federal Trade Commission has issued special orders to Alphabet Inc’s Google unit, Amazon.com Inc, Apple Inc, Facebook Inc and Microsoft Corp to provide information on mergers that were too small to report to antitrust regulators, the FTC said on Tuesday.
+WASHINGTON (Reuters) - The Federal Trade Commission has issued special orders to Alphabet Inc’s (GOOGL.O) Google unit, Amazon.com Inc (AMZN.O), Apple Inc (AAPL.O), Facebook Inc (FB.O) and Microsoft Corp (MSFT.O) to provide information on mergers that were too small to report to antitrust regulators, the FTC said on Tuesday.

 The queries occur as the Justice Department, the FTC, state attorneys general and the House Judiciary Committee are investigating the big tech platforms for potential anti-competitive behavior.
 They are accused of unfairly using their clout to defend market share or expand into adjacent markets.